Why learn all the notes on a guitar fretboard you might ask?

-Composition: Knowing the notes of the fretboard can also be a huge help for writing compositions/songs.
-Chord construction becomes much easier when you know the notes on the fretboard or can at least quickly figure out what they are.
+Composition: Knowing the guitar notes of the fretboard can also be a huge help for writing compositions/songs.
+Chord construction becomes much easier when you know the natural notes on the fretboard or can at least quickly figure out what they are.

 And to create a better composition on the guitar creating more interesting chords in different parts of the fretbard will go a long way to making a more interesting song.

 These are just some of the reasons why you might want to learn the fretboard but there are other reasons too – and even though it sounds like a daunting task it will actually make the whole process of teaching yourself how to play guitar much more enjoyable in the long run.

 O.k. so here are some basics you’ll need to know to learn the fretboard on your guitar.

 The musical notes are named by letter from A to G – so A B C D E F G. And there are also 5 extra notes known as sharps or flats.
 There are a total of 12 notes – the 7 above plus 5 sharps/flats.
 Those sharps/flats are named – A sharp (A#), C sharp (C#), D sharp (D#), F sharp (F#), G sharp guitar chord (G#).